Chains (DLT song)

-"Chains" is a Hip hop song by New Zealand DJ DLT featuring singer Che Fu.
-The song reached no 1 on the New Zealand charts.
+"Chains" is a hip hop song by New Zealand DJ DLT featuring singer Che Fu.
+The song reached number one on the New Zealand charts.
 It was Che-Fu's first song after leaving Supergroove and marked the beginning of his solo career.

-Background
+Development

 Che-Fu had been asked to feature on the song before his departure from Supergroove.
 He came to the recording unaware that he needed to write a chorus as well as a verse, and came up with the memorable hook "Come break my chains/Come help me out/Living in the city ain't so bad" on the spot.
 The lyrics indirectly address the French nuclear testing at the Mururoa islands.

 Chart performance

-The song debuted on the New Zealand charts at number 2, then rose to number 1 where it remained for 5 weeks.
+The song debuted on the New Zealand charts at number two, then rose to number one where it remained for five weeks.